wenyi1994/Mechatronik_Praktikum/README.md

 * The origin is set on the remote top corner.
 The arrow starting from origin indicates the direction of z-axis.
 According to the right-hand rule, the short red line shows the direction of x-axis and the green line for y-axis.
 That is the basic coordinate system and also **the global coordinate system for target position**.
 * Hence, there are some restrictions in the range of provided target position:
     + x-value and z-value should be postive and y-value should be negative.
-    + due to the range of linear motor, x-value cannot exceed 1400mm.
+    + due to the range of linear motor, z-value cannot exceed 1400mm.
+    + according to the measurement, the platform is 1090 mm high and 1050 mm wide, so the range of x-value is [0, 1050] and for y-value [-1090, 0].